ProfessionalsMark F. Mendelsohn

 During his tenure administering the DOJ’s FCPA enforcement program, the DOJ brought more than 50 prosecutions against corporations for violations of the FCPA and related offenses, resulting in more than $1.5 billion in criminal penalties.
 During that same period, DOJ brought approximately 80 prosecutions against individuals.
 Among the notable prosecutions were the following: U.S. v.
 Siemens AG, et al.; U.S. v.
 Kellogg Brown & Root, LLC and U.S. v.
 Albert “Jack” Stanley; U.S. v.
 Congressman William J. Jefferson; U.S. v.
 BAE Systems plc; U.S. v.
 Baker Hughes, et al.; U.S. v.
 Titan Corp.; U.S. v.
 Statoil ASA; U.S. v.
 Monsanto; Lucent Technologies, Inc.; U.S. v.
 Willbros Group, Inc., et al.; U.S. v.
 Christian Sapsizian, et al.; U.S. v.
 Viktor Kozeny and Frederick Bourke, Jr.; U.S. v.
 Gerald and Patricia Green; U.S. v.
 Innospec, Inc.; and U.S. v.
 Daimler AG.

 Prior to joining the Fraud Section, Mark was senior counsel in the DOJ’s Computer Crime and Intellectual Property Section in Washington, D.C., and prior to that served for nearly six years as an assistant U.S. attorney in the U.S. Attorney’s Office in the Southern District of New York.
 During his service with the U.S. Attorney’s Office, Mark tried numerous cases to verdict and argued several appeals before the United States Court of Appeals for the Second Circuit.
 As a federal prosecutor, Mark was a recipient of the Attorney General’s Award for Distinguished Service for the “Investigation into Corrupt Payments by Siemens AG,” and a recipient of the Assistant Attorney General’s Award for “The Safeguarding and Maintenance of Confidence in the American Marketplace.”
 Mark has been recognized by Ethisphere Institute in 2011 as a “Top Gun” among “Attorneys Who Matter,” in 2009 as a “Government Star” among “Attorneys Who Matter In Corporate Compliance,” and in 2007 and 2008 as one of the “100 Most Influential People in Business Ethics.”
 Mark has been selected to Lawdragon “500 Leading Lawyers in America” numerous times.
-Mark is also ranked by Chambers for his work with FCPA.
+Mark is also ranked by Chambers for his work as an FCPA practitioner.